faceless2/json/README.md

-# BFO JSON Parser
+# BFO JSON/CBOR Parser

-The BFO Json Parser is yet another Java Json parser, with the follow emphasis:
+The BFO JSON/CBOR Parser is yet another Java JSON parser, with the follow emphasis:

 ### simple
 * the API is essentially a single class, with a few helper classes that are all optional.
 Items are added with `put`, retrieved with `get`, read with `read` and written with `write`.
 Collections are used for maps and lists, and you can use the whole API with no more than about 5 or 6 methods.
 Which means although the API is [fully documented](https://faceless2.github.io/json/docs/index.html), you can probably get away without reading any of it.